 - Has a very warm and warbling sound

 - Sturdy construction means this device will last

 Donner Golden Tremolo Pedal Classic Tremolo Guitar Effect

-Sometimes a tremolo pedal doesn't need a lot of bells and whistles in its construction in order for it to be a real gem.
-This particular pedal, the Donner Golden Tremolo Pedal Classic has a very vintage design that's meant to simply provide you with a very desirable tremolo effect.
-There are three dials on the body of this tremolo pedal that help you control the devices output.
+Sometimes a tremolo pedal doesn't need a lot of bells and whistles in its construction for it to be a real gem.
+This particular pedal, the Donner Golden Tremolo Pedal Classic has a very vintage design that's meant to provide you with a very desirable tremolo effect simply.
+There are three dials on the body of this tremolo pedal that help you control the output of the device.
 The two at the top are smaller and invented to control depth and bias.
 The final dial which is smack in the middle of the pedal is much larger and helps you control the speed of the tremolo warble.

-The tremolo's construction is made of a strong aluminum alloy that can take more than its fair share of stomps.
+The tremolo's construction is made of a durable aluminum alloy that can take more than its fair share of stomps.
 I think that the most striking aspect about this particular tremolo pedal is its unique golden color.
-This pedal stands out, but is very small, so it won't clutter up your pedal board setup.
+This pedal stands out but is subtle so that it won't clutter up your pedal board setup.

-This dial is overlarge so that you can easily reach down or over and change the speed of the warble.
-This is very useful while playing, especially when you want to quickly make changes mid performance.
+This dial is overlarge so that you can quickly reach down or over and change the speed of the warble.
+It is very useful while playing, especially when you want to make changes mid-performance quickly.